 The original Commodore Cabaret was built in 1929 by George Conrad Reifel at the urging of his wife Alma, who felt the city needed somewhere else to go besides the increasingly crowded ballroom of Hotel Vancouver (located at that time at the corner of Georgia and Granville Streets). the site chosen was the Granville Street location of the Commodore Cafe that since 1924 had been the home to a small main floor restaurant with booths and a gramophone.
 By comparison, Vancouverites couldn't have imaged what the Commodore would become.
 Modeled on a ballroom design n Britain and designed by Vancouver architect H.H.
 Gillingham, Gillingham died just after the plans for the Commodore were completed, which left his son, Bruce Gillingham to finish the project.
 The venue was -- and remains today -- an outstanding example of the Art Deco style popular at that time.

-Unfortunately, the Commodore's opening on December 3, 1929 came on the heels of the infamous stock market crash, and after only four months it was closed.
-But dreams of success remained strong in the hearts of managing directors Nick Kogas (who'd previously ran the Commodore Cafe) and Johnny Dillias who re-opened the room in November of 1930.
+Unfortunately, the Commodore’s opening on December 3rd 1930 came on the heels of the infamous stock market crash the year before with an aftermath that left Vancouverites with an overwhelming feeling of austerity – and the Commodore closed in March 1931.
+But dreams of success remained strong in the hearts of managing directors Nick Kogas (who'd previously ran the Commodore Cafe) and Johnny Dillias who re-opened the room later that year.
 Their formula for keeping the room alive was to feature dinner and dancing every Saturday night -- with an admission of $1 per person -- and for the balance of the week, to rent the room for company parties, student celebrations and various private social events.

 The Commodore quickly became the place to be for Vancouver's movers and shakers.
 Known to have the best dance floor in town, all the city’s biggest dancing events were held there.
 The room was rich and inviting, with plush carpets and walls draped with floor-length curtains.